 This paper was prepared for the Bank of Japan.
-I thank Urs Birchler of the Swiss National Bank, Xavier Freixas of Universitat Pompeu Fabra, Shuji Kobayakawa of the Bank of Japan, Stephen Schaefer of London Business School, Oren Sussman of the University of Oxford, and an anonymous referee for helpful comments on an earlier draft.
+I thank Urs Birchler of the Swiss National Bank, Xavier Freixas of Universitat Pompeu Fabra, Shuji Kobayakawa of the Bank of Japan, Stephen Schaefer of London Business School, Oren Sussman of Ben Gurion University, and an anonymous referee, for helpful comments on an earlier draft.
 Any opinions expressed in this paper are my own and do not represent the views of any of the institutions or people referred to here.